Esheric/coffees_home/README.md

-Coffe project using HTML and CSS.
+Coffee project using HTML and CSS.